+2.1.2.1.
 Mibanco micro-loans for MSEs

 Mibanco aims to transform lives.
 It is committed to people's financial inclusion and their progress, working together with them to contribute to the country's growth.
-Our market share in the segment of micro and small enterprises (with less than S/150,000 of debt in the financial system) reached 22.1%, with more than 629.000 clients and gross loans of S/13,165 million.
+Our market share in the segment of micro and small enterprises (with less than \$/150,000 of debt in the financial system) reached 22.1%, with more than 629,000 customers and gross loans of \$/13,165 million.
 The range of products for this segment includes working capital loans, lines of credit, agricultural and livestock loans, property loans and commercial loans.